 Although the primary focus of our technology grant program is addressing the mismatch between technology available in the school and that available at home, we are open to any grants of technology to blind or visually impaired Nebraska children that will assist in the intellectual, emotional or social development of those children.
 If you have questions about whether a particular type of technology would be eligible for the program, please contact us.

 Any blind or visually impaired Nebraska child between the ages of five and 18 is eligible to participate in the program.
-In the case of older students, we may consider whether the technology request is more appropriately referred to and handled by another organization, such as The Nebraska Commission for the Blind and Visually Impaired (NCBVI).

 You can apply for a technology grant by completing our technology request form, and submitting it to us by mail or e-mail.
 The application requires the submission of certain supplementary materials, such as vision and technology assessments and supporting letters from the student, parents and teachers.
 Input from teachers is especially important in allowing us to devise the best technology solution for a particular student.
 If you have any questions about the application form or the supplementary materials required, please contact us.

 Over the last ten years, the Foundation has made over $150,000 of technology grants to Nebraska students from all areas of the state.
 These grants included grants for broilers, braille displays, computers, computer software, video equipment, and iPads.
 For an update on the Foundation’s technology grants during 2019, check our Blog.